adusca/adusca.github.io/_posts/2013-01-01-Adding_digits.md

 [^2]: 100,000 was enough to get a stable run time between several different runs.
 [^3]: second_way does d divisions by 10 for a d-digit number, str does $$\frac{d}{9}$$ divisions by $$10^9$$ (32-bits) or $$\frac{d}{18}$$ divisions by $$10^{18}$$ (64-bits) and then d divisions by 10.
 [^4]: For 32-bits machines, n fits in a machine integer when  n < 2,147,483,647.
 Since 999,999,999 < 2,147,483,647, every 9-digit number fits in a machine integer.
-[^5]: Python uses 2 types of integers: PyInt (when the number is smaller then a machine int) and PyLong.
+[^5]: CPython uses 2 types of integers: PyInt (when the number is smaller then a machine int) and PyLong.
 PyInt divisions are essentially one machine instruction, for PyLong divisions there is overhead.
-Since Python does not automatically convert a PyLong to a PyInt when it fits, **every** division in second_way is a PyLong division. int() forces the conversion.
+Since CPython does not automatically convert a PyLong to a PyInt when it fits, **every** division in second_way is a PyLong division. int() forces the conversion.
 [^6]: Okay, I never actually needed to add digits, but if it happens, I'm prepared.